Important information for Adult Registration 2023

 Skills: Acquire the communication, coordination and consistency necessary for sailing amicably with crew.
 Use both main and jib sails to power the boat.
 Reading tell-tales.
 Tiller extension.
 Heave-to.
 Wing on Wing sailing.
 Feathering Up.
 Boat Balance.
 Successful mooring landings.
 Figure Eight and Quickstop maneuvers for retrieving a person overboard.
 By the end of the course, the student should feel confident and comfortable sailing on supervised courses and short trips around well-serviced areas similar to Narragansett Bay.

-(Required Prep: Level 1 and Alumnae Refresher)
+(Required Prep: Level 1 and/or Refresher.
+Instructor approval required.)

-Tuition: $355 per session, EYC adult student membership fee: $6 per day
+Tuition: $425 per session, EYC adult student membership fee: $6 per day

 Register for this session

-Meets 7 times on Tuesdays, Thursdays, Fridays from August 8–August 25 at 5:30 PM–8:30 PM
+Meets 6 times on Tuesdays, Thursdays from July 8–July 24 at 5:30 PM–8:30 PM

 Register for this session

-Meets 6 times on Sundays, Saturdays from September 2–September 17 at 4:00 PM–7:00 PM
+Meets 6 times on Tuesdays, Thursdays from August 5–August 21 at 5:30 PM–8:30 PM

 Register for this session

-Meets 6 times on Sundays, Saturdays from September 9–September 24 at 9:00 AM–12:00 PM
+Meets 6 times on Sundays, Saturdays from September 6–September 21 at 9:00 AM–12:00 PM

 Register for this session

-Intermediate Boat-Handling
+Level 3 - Intermediate Boat-Handling

-Level 3 - sailing in "adverse" conditions
+Sailing in "adverse" conditions

 Goal: Independent safe sailing in challenging situations with full rig.

 Skills: The class focuses on separating out the major parts of the boat (main, jib, rudder, keel) so that skippers understand how each of them works independently of the others, and can get them to work together to solve various problems.
 Meetings cover slow sailing, sailing backwards, sailing without a main, sailing without a rudder, docking and leaving a dock, heave-to and man overboard.
 The class increases skipper's confidence at handling the boat in tricky situations.
+The class also introduces downwind sailing with 2 and 3 crew using spinnakers, so that you can incorporate spinnakers into your racing and longer sails.

 Required Prep: To participate, Student must have completed Level 2 or get Instructor approval.

-Tuition: $200 per session, EYC adult student membership fee: $6 per day
+Tuition: $425 per session, EYC adult student membership fee: $6 per day

-Session as.35, Aug 7–Aug 16
+Session as.35, Aug 4–Aug 20

-Meets 4 times on Mondays, Wednesdays from August 7–August 16 at 5:30 PM–8:30 PM
+Meets 6 times on Mondays, Wednesdays from August 4–August 20 at 5:30 PM–8:30 PM

 Register for this session